 Festival Hub - courtyard White Hart Hotel, New Plymouth, Taranaki

 NZ's longest lasting garden festival.
-Showcasing 40 gardens in a wide variety of styles - formal, cottage, tropical, native.... plus 30 sustainable backyards are in the festival.
-A great opportunity to see the work of people dedicated to self-sufficiency and healthy living.
+Showcasing approximately 40 gardens in a wide variety of styles - formal, cottage, tropical, native.... plus Sustainable Backyards Trail and Taranaki Arts Trail are in the festival.
+Official launch 14 July 2021

 NZ's premier garden event, was dreamt up by gardeners for gardeners.
 Celebrating Marlborough's stunning landscape, it showcases the very best the region has to offer with a range of garden tours, workshops and social events.